4. Motion Planning

 GetCurrentPlanningScene

-retrieves the current planning scene, which is used to extract the current robot joint state later, withGetRobotJointState
+retrieves the robot's current understanding of its environment, which is used to extract the current robot joint state later, withGetRobotJointState

-Behavior: the Objective will detect if the trajectory is going to collide, but it will not try to find a different path if it does.
+Behavior - the Objective will detect if the trajectory is going to collide - however it will not try to find a different path if it does. -

-Behavior and their built-in documentation, to understand how you can set the speed of the trajectory, relative to the robot maximum speed, the trajectory sampling rate, etc.
+Behavior.
+Read the built-in documentation for the node to understand how you can set the speed of the trajectory, etc:

 Planning trajectories around obstacles